jgerega107/ansible-homelab/roles/samba/README.md

 # Samba role

 Role to install/configure Samba on a storage server.
-Only tested on RHEL9.
+Tested on Ubuntu/Debian type systems as well as RHEL.

 ## Important: You'll still need to create a Samba password via the following command.
 `smbpasswd -a <your Linux username>`